nathansobo/treetop/trunk/doc/syntactic_recognition.markdown

 #Syntactic Recognition
 Treetop grammars are written in a custom language based on parsing expression grammars.
-Literature on the subject of parsing expression grammars will be useful in writing Treetop grammars.
+Literature on the subject of parsing expression grammars is useful in writing Treetop grammars.

 #Grammar Structure
 Treetop grammars look like this: